 President & CEO

-Al′s memberships include: The Society for Human Resource Management, The American Society for Training and Development, Morehouse College President‘s Young Leadership Advisory Committee, Founding Member of One Atlanta (Leadership Atlanta′s Race Relations Committee), Lighthouse Prison Missions, Big Brothers/Big Sisters of America, National Association for the Advancement of Colored People, and the Deacons′ Board at Faith Christian Center.
-He sits on the boards of The U.S. Fund for UNICEF (SE Chapter), Landmark Christian School, The C.T.
-Vivian Leadership Institute, and the Atlanta Diversity Managers Affinity Group (ADMAG).
+Al′s memberships include: The Society for Human Resource Management, The American Society for Training and Development, Morehouse College President‘s Young Leadership Advisory Committee, Founding Member of One Atlanta (Leadership Atlanta′s Race Relations Committee), Lighthouse Prison Missions, Big Brothers/Big Sisters of America, National Association for the Advancement of Colored People, and the Deacons′ Board at Linked Up Church.
+He sits on the boards of Landmark Christian School and The C.T.
+Vivian Leadership Institute.
 Al′s military awards include the Meritorious Service Medal, the Army Commendation Medal, the Army Achievement Medal, the National Defense Service Medal and the Parachute Badge (Airborne).
 Al is also Advisor to the U.S. Army for Diversity and Cultural Affairs.